Andis Professional Barber Combo Review

 So where’s the catch with Andis professional barber combo?

 It does sound a bit too good, right?
+But with this Andis professional barber combo review, I want to be honest as possible.
 As with any clipper, and any deals, the professional combo has a few under-the-surface details I’d like to talk about.

 First things first – the plastic attachments.
 They aren’t as bad as what you would see with some Philps Norelco series for example.
 Yet they could be a tad better.
 What I suggest you do, if you’re as sensitive as me, is to fetch the Andis Nano magnetic guards.
 These are, undoubtedly, the best thing to slap onto your hair cutting machine.
 Especially when it’s made by Andis!
 An ex-colleague of mine used them on his Oster Fast Feed clipper.